- Purchase the complete Expat Arrivals Washington DC Guide (PDF)

 Professional and business services are increasingly becoming top employers in Washington DC, with important sectors being healthcare, technology, hospitality and education.
 The city is also home to multinational corporations such as the IMF and Wold Bank, making it an attractive city for those working in finance.

 Finding a job in Washington DC

-Online portals are a good way to find a job in Washington DC, as most major employers advertise vacant positions online, either on their own websites or through recruitment agencies.
+Online portals are a good way to find a job in Washington DC as most major employers advertise vacant positions online, either on their own websites or through recruitment agencies.
 But above all else, networking is probably the most important aspect of a job search in DC.
 In a city of politicians and lobbyists, it’s often who one knows, rather than what they know, that will go a long way to securing that dream job.

 It's worth noting that the cost of living in DC is one of the highest in the US and wages should be adjusted to compensate for this.
 All expats working in Washington DC must have a valid work permit for the USA.